-- I can think of an idea and plan what to do next. - I can choose tools and materials and explain why I have chosen them. - I can join materials and components in different ways. - I can explain what went well with my work. - I can explain why I have chosen specific textiles. - I can measure materials to use in a model or structure. - I can describe the ingredients I am using.
+- I can think of an idea and plan what to do next. - I can choose tools and materials and explain why I have chosen them. - I can join materials and components in different ways. - I can explain what went well with my work. - I can use different textiles and explain why I have chosen them - I can measure materials to use in a model or structure. - I can describe the ingredients I am using when preparing food.